spcourse/website/index.md

 ## Grading {#grading}

 **Scientific Programming 1 and 2** are pass/fail.
-You pass a course by completing all of its modules and passing an on-campus programming exam of about three hours.
+You pass a course by completing all of its modules and passing an on-campus programming exam of about two hours.

 **Data Processing** is graded (1-10) and has no exam.
 Your grade comes from two of the modules and the final project: